 Korean Air 658 Bangkok to Seoul

 Departure was scheduled for 23:20 at Gate E8.
 Delayed boarding began at 23:15.
-I was thrilled when I saw business class on this Korea Air 777-300.
+I was thrilled when I saw business class on this Korean Air 777-300.

 There are 42 Prestige Suites in two business-class cabins.
 Seats are arranged 2-2-2.
 The forward cabin consists of just one row slipped in between the business-class galley and the first-class cabin of eight Kosmo Suites 2.0.
 The aft business-class cabin has six rows between the second and third boarding doors.
 The economy section is composed of 227 seats in a 3-3-3 configuration.

 Korean Air Prestige (Apex) Suite